patrick-fs/segment-export-cli/README.md

 segex
 =====

-`segex` is a command line interface that lets youu download FullStory "event" and "individual" data for specific segments.
+`segex` is a command line interface that lets you download FullStory "event" and "individual" data for specific segments.

 `segex` is not currently distributed on NPM, so you'll have to pull down this code and execute it locally with `./bin/run`.
 You'll need to have [node JS](https://nodejs.org/en/) installed on your machine to run `segex`.